+1 (541) 375-0082 REQUEST COLSUNTATION

 Flushing the DNS cache on Windows 8 and Windows 8.1 is a very easy process.
 Due to system security permissions, you must ensure that you run the command prompt as an administrator user.

-and the Windows search bar will appear on the right hand side with search results. - Right click on
+2. Simply type cmd and the Windows search bar will appear on the right hand side with search results.

 Windows Vista / Windows 7